pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 - Continue with general QA, migration, and styling audit tasks as outlined above.
 - All technical and project rules are documented in `.clinerules`.

+---

+#### 2025-04-13T04:56:19-04:00

+- **Production 404 errors resolved:**
+  The app was returning 404 errors for the root URL and static files in production on Vercel.
+The issue was caused by the absence of a `next.config.js` file, which prevented Vercel from detecting and building the Next.js frontend.
+  **Solution:** Added a minimal `next.config.js` file to the project root.
+After redeployment, the app and static files loaded correctly in production.

 ## Working Features

 - Form input collection